Electronics: KiCad PCB fabrication and the cap-fun project

 The back side of the board:

-This PCB is quite small: about 3.5cm across.
+This PCB is quite small: about 4cm across.
 I might em-biggen it once I see the printed PCB.

-Of course, laying out PCBs for educational use is a different beast to just designing a PCB to do something.
-I’ve laid out the board above in a way that hopefully emphasizes the structure of the circuit: in effect it’s two loops – for charge and discharge – with a capacitor in common (hence the cap being in the centre rather than the LED; this is about capacitors, after all).
+Of course, laying out PCBs for educational use is a different beast to designing a PCB to just do something.
+I’ve laid out the board above in a way that hopefully emphasizes the structure of the circuit: in effect it’s two loops – a charge loop and a discharge loop – with a capacitor in common between them (hence the cap being in the centre of the board, rather than the LED; this is about capacitors, after all).

 Fabrication